jenishmonpara/AsteroidGame/README.md

 [Live!](https://jenishmonpara.github.io/AsteroidGame/)

 ## Running the game:
-* Open the file Asteroid Game.html in any browser
+* Open the file index.html in any browser or click on "Live!" button above

 ## Controls